 Even as a sole practitioner, your clinic may be named in a malpractice action if it is set up as a separate entity.

 Plaintiff attorneys have access to various resources, such as Secretary of State websites, which can be used to search for entities associated with you and your practice.
 It is likely that if an entity is found it will be named in any malpractice lawsuit that is filed.
-If your entity is not named on your policy, NCMIC would not be obligated to provide a defense for the entity.
+If your entity is not named on your policy (with entity/corporation coverage), NCMIC would not be obligated to provide a defense for the entity.
 This could potentially cost you thousands of dollars.